streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/app-dependencies.md

 ---
 title: App dependencies
-slug: /streamlit-cloud/get-started/deploy-an-app/app-dependencies
+slug: /streamlit-community-cloud/get-started/deploy-an-app/app-dependencies
 ---

 # App dependencies

-The main reason that apps fail to build properly is because Streamlit Cloud can't find your dependencies!
+The main reason that apps fail to build properly is because Streamlit Community Cloud can't find your dependencies!
 So make sure you:

 1. Add a [requirements file](#add-python-dependencies) for Python dependencies.
 2. (optional) Add a `packages.txt` file to manage any external dependencies (i.e Linux dependencies outside Python environment).